Veritas2024/CSRv2/README.md

 ```

 ## Acknowledgements
 This repository was built off of [CSR](https://github.com/neilwen987/CSR_Adaptive_Rep) and [GraphRAG-Benchmark](https://github.com/GraphRAG-Bench/GraphRAG-Benchmark).
-Thank you for their amazing works!
+Thanks for their amazing works!